cosmos/ibc-go/docs/ibc/apps.md

 }
 ```

-#### Channel Handshake Version Negotiation
+#### Channel handshake version negotiation

 Application modules are expected to verify versioning used during the channel handshake procedure.

-* `ChanOpenInit` callback should verify that the `MsgChanOpenInit.Version` is valid
+- `ChanOpenInit` callback should verify that the `MsgChanOpenInit.Version` is valid
-* `ChanOpenTry` callback should construct the application version used for both channel ends.
+- `ChanOpenTry` callback should construct the application version used for both channel ends.
 If no application version can be constructed, it must return an error.
-* `ChanOpenAck` callback should verify that the `MsgChanOpenAck.CounterpartyVersion` is valid and supported.
+- `ChanOpenAck` callback should verify that the `MsgChanOpenAck.CounterpartyVersion` is valid and supported.

 IBC expects application modules to perform application version negotiation in `OnChanOpenTry`.
 The negotiated version
 must be returned to core IBC.
 If the version cannot be negotiated, an error should be returned.